Statutory Interpretation in Practice: Skills for Lawyers, Drafters and Decision-Makers

 Tim has a broad commercial and public law practice.
 Tim has previously been a partner at Bell Gully and, before that, Luke Cunningham Clere – prior to which he was a Crown Counsel at Crown Law.
 He has also been a barrister at a leading commercial chambers in London.
 Tim has worked extensively with commercial and public sector clients both as an advisor and advocate as required.

-Matthew Smith, Barrister, Thorndon Chambers
+Matthew Smith KC, Thorndon Chambers

 Matthew has a broad public and commercial law practice, encompassing regulatory, Māori, human rights, and environmental law, and with a special expertise in judicial review and the use of public law tools to achieve meaningful outcomes for clients.
 He works across the entire range of public law and has acted for public sector bodies (including Crown entities and commissions of inquiry), individuals, entities of many kinds (including companies, incorporated societies, trusts and Māori incorporations), industry groups, and NGOs.
 Matthew has appeared in all the higher courts, and in numerous specialist courts and tribunals, including the Waitangi Tribunal and the Māori Land Court.
 His non-litigation work tends to involve the provision of legal and strategic advice and support in a range of settings, including public inquiries, regulatory investigations, consultation processes, and Parliamentary/law reform processes.
 Matthew is the sole author of the New Zealand Judicial Review Handbook – a comprehensive text on judicial review in New Zealand that is now in its second edition.